naveen12124139/react-interview-question/README.md

 React Router provides many other features, including query parameters, route transitions, code splitting, and more.
 It is a powerful and flexible library for handling routing in React applications, enabling you to create rich and interactive user experiences.

-<a href="https://reactrouter.com/en/main/start/overview" target="_blank" rel="noopener noreferrer"> For more understanding see this documentation</a>
+<a href="https://reactrouter.com/en/main/start/overview" target="_blank"> For more understanding see this documentation</a>

 <a href="#top1"> Back to top &#8593;</a>